Environmental-Informatics/assignment-11/README.md

 # Environmental Informatics

-## Assignment 10 - Descriptive Statistics and Environmental Metrics
+## Assignment 11 - Presentation Graphics

 ### Lab Objectives

 On completion of this lab, students will be able to:

-1. Calculate descriptive statistics for a dataset;
+1. Generate summary figures to present analysis results for a dataset; and
-3. Calculate streamflow metrics further describing the distribution of daily streamflow and that are correlated with aquatic ecosystem health; and
-3. Generate summary tables that put the streamflow data into context using statistics and metrics.
+2. Follow guidelines to make figures that are ready for an oral presentation.

 ### Reading Assignment